jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: table with preprocessing settings`

 During preprocessing we also perform Data Augmentation.
-Time-stretching and Pitch-shifting following `TODO: ref SB-CNN`
+Time-stretching and Pitch-shifting following [@SB-CNN], for a total of 12 variations per sample.

 The preprocessed mel-spectrograms are stored as compressed Numpy arrays.